Looking to expand your coworking business? The idea is thrilling but it probably comes along with a number of questions.

 We gathered that essential knowledge in the eBook ‘The Ultimate Guide To Successfully Expanding Your Coworking Space’.

 The rows below represent a short summary of the eBook, marking the essentials you should consider when looking to successfully expand your coworking business and when opening a second coworking location in particular.

 Only the goodwill to scale is often not enough.
-Before you say yes to expanding your coworking business, you should investigate if you’re ready to scale.
-This includes evaluating the performance of your current coworking location – only if it’s performing well you have a green light to scale.
+Before you say yes to expanding your coworking business, you should consider both internal and external factors.

-Opening a second coworking location is not the only option for expansion.
+Opening a new coworking location is not the only option for expansion.
 Two other popular alternatives are expanding within your current building or relocating your entire space to a bigger building.